Jessa Rogers: Career

+In 2024, Rogers was appointed by the Albanese Government to serve on the Regional Telecommunications Review Panel.

 Awards

 Rogers was the NAIDOC Young Person of the Year in 2010, and won the Reconciliation Award at the Australian National University in 2014, and the Minoru Hokari Scholarship in 2015.
-She was a finalist for ACT Young Woman of the Year in 2016, and won the 2016 Queensland University of Technology Young Alumus of the Year Award.
+She was a finalist for ACT Young Woman of the Year in 2016, and won the 2016 Queensland University of Technology Young Alumnus of the Year Award.
 In 2017, Rogers was as a Fulbright Scholar based in the Native American Program at Harvard University and in 2018 was appointed a Churchill Fellow.